isbadawi/isbadawi.github.io/source/about/index.markdown

 footer: true
 ---

-My name is Ismail Badawi.
-I'm currently a Master's student in Computer Science at McGill University, where I work on compiler stuff for MATLAB as part of [the McLab project][mclab].
-I also did my undergrad at McGill with a joint major in Math and Computer Science, and I was a software engineering intern at Google in 2012 and 2013.
+Hi, you've reached my website.
+I'm Ismail Badawi.
+I currently work as a software engineer at a big technology company called Cisco Systems.
+Previously I was a graduate student at McGill University, where I did compiler stuff for MATLAB as part of [the McLab project][mclab].
+I also interned at Google a couple of times along the way.

-If you want to get in touch with me for whatever reason, the best method is [email][].
+If you'd like to get in touch with me for any reason, the best method is [email][].
 I can also be found on [github][] and [stackoverflow][].

 [email]: mailto:ismail@badawi.io